proycon/gecco/README.md

     - Load balancing: backend servers can run on multiple hosts, master process chooses host with least load
     - Master process always on a single host (reduces network load and increases performance)
-        - Multithreaded, modules can be run in parallel
+        - Multithreaded, modules can be invoked in parallel
  - Input and output is FoLiA XML
      - Automatic input conversion from plain text using ucto